 Here is the second chart, with the stock market capitalization as defined by the Wilshire 5000:

-As one can see in both measures depicted above, “stock market capitalization to GDP” is at notably high levels from a long-term historical perspective.
+As one can see in both measures depicted above, “stock market capitalization to GDP” continues to be at notably high levels from a long-term historical perspective.

 The Special Note summarizes my overall thoughts about our economic situation